ArmyCyberInstitute/cmgr/examples/markdown_challenges.md

 likely in the "details" section).
 Although not required, the "namespace" entry is highly encouraged as it minimizes the likelihood of naming conflicts if challenges are released and/or merged with other sources.

+## Renaming Challenges

+Challenge IDs are usually determined by sanitizing the user-facing challenge name and prepending the provided namespace (if any).

+However, this means that changing a challenge's name and running `cmgr update` will be interpreted as removing the formerly-named challenge and adding a new one.
+This can be problematic when challenges have existing references to their former IDs in schemas or front-end software.

+To avoid this issue, it is possible to specify an ID separately from the user-facing name by adding an "ID" list bullet to the block immediately following the title.
+When specified, the value of this ID field, rather than the challenge's name, is sanitized and prepended with the namespace to determine the challenge ID.

+This makes it possible to update the user-facing name of a deployed challenge without affecting existing schema or front-end references by explicitly specifying the challenge's former name as its ID when changing its name.